CrossRef/event-data-user-guide/event-data-manual.md

 Converting external data into Events provides an evidence gap.
 It raises questions like:

- - what data was recieved?
+ - what data was received?
  - how was it converted into Events?
  - if some other service got the same data, why did it produce different results?